Cooperative Work/Study Internship Experience

 John A. Logan College has received a grant as part of the Illinois Cooperative Work Study Program.
 This grant will enable a student to participate in 240 hours of work beginning with job shadowing and progress to specific skills development.
 This work experience is gained through cooperation with area businesses and industries.

 The business or industry that is willing to participate provides the students with paid work experience.
 The employer pays the students during the 240 hours of work at a pay rate of the employer’s choice.
 The pay must be at least minimum wage.
-The business must keep a record of the the student’s hours and submit documentation of hours worked at the end of the internship.
+The business must submit a letter once the student has completed the 240 hours.
 The business will then be reimbursed by John A. Logan College for 50% of the wages paid for those 240 hours.

 Benefits of Co-Op